top of page

 Afternoon

-• Visit Slim Dusty Centre – Australian history & interactive exhibits
+- Visit the Slim Dusty Centre – Australian history and interactive exhibits.

 Evening

-• Sunset walk along the beach near Delicate Nobby
+• Take a sunset walk along the beach near Delicate Nobby.

 Day 7 – Relax & Choose Your Favourite